 Professional advocates are available through RSVP, and they will accompany you to the medical clinic and/or assist you through the reporting process upon your request.
-RSVP Advocates are available 24 hours daily at (213) 740-WELL.
+RSVP Advocates are available 24 hours daily at (213) 740-9355.

-If you are a victim of any crime, please promptly contact the Department of Public Safety to report the crime at:
+If you are a victim of any crime, please promptly contact DPS to report the crime at:

-Department of Public Safety University Park Campus (213) 740-4321 Emergency Health Sciences Campus Emergency (323) 442-1000
+DPS University Park Campus Emergency (213) 740-4321 Health Sciences Campus Emergency (323) 442-1000